Tim Reid: Television acting career

 Reid started out on the short-lived The Richard Pryor Show in 1977.
-Reid starred as DJ "Venus Flytrap" on the hit CBS sitcom WKRP in Cincinnati from 1978-1982, in what is perhaps his best known TV role.
+Reid starred as DJ Gordon "Venus Flytrap" Sims on the hit CBS sitcom WKRP in Cincinnati from 1978-1982, in what is perhaps his best known TV role.
 He reprised his role in a 1992 episode of the sequel series The New WKRP in Cincinnati.

 Reid starred as Lieutenant Marcel Proust "Downtown" Brown on the CBS detective series Simon & Simon from 1983-1987.
 In 1988, Reid won an award from Viewers for Quality Television Awards as "Best Actor in a Quality Comedy Series" in CBS comedy Frank's Place (1987-1988).
 In 1988, the same role earned him an Image Award for "Outstanding Lead Actor in a Comedy Series", but the series was short-lived as was his subsequent CBS series Snoops (1989-1990).

 Reid played the adult Mike Hanlon in the 1990 television mini-series adaptation of Stephen King's epic horror novel It.
 He made an appearance as Sgt.
 Ray Bennett of the Seacouver Police Department in three first-season episodes of Highlander: The Series from 1992-1993.
 Reid had a starring role in the series Sister, Sister as Ray Campbell for the entire six-season run from 1994–1999.
 On April 13, 2009, he appeared opposite former Sister, Sister co-star Tamera Mowry on the short-lived ABC Family series Roommates as Mr. Daniels.
 Reid had a recurring role on That '70s Show as William Barnett from 2004 to 2006.